 Leave a 25mm internal overhang enabling rain to run out of the fire pit.
 Once all of the bricks are mortared and levelled, tap the joints with a jointer for a beautiful and level look.

 15. Finish Up the Fire Pit and Start Enjoying

-Allow the firepit ten days to completely cure before you light a fire and start enjoying the newly created fire pit in your garden.
-Dispense a couple of inches of shingle into the pit's drainage surface, and you're primed for your delicious roast.
+Allow the firepit ten days to completely cure before you light a fire and start enjoying the newly created fire pit in your own back garden.
+Dispense a few inches of shingle into the pit's drainage surface, and you're primed for your delicious roast.

-Large outdoor fireplaces and fire pits are usually landscaped permanent structures.
-They can be built from a variety of materials, including local stone, mortar, fire-rated pavers, or concrete.
+Large outdoor fireplaces and fire pits are usually permanent structures of the landscape..
+They can be built from a variety of building materials, including local stone, mortar, fire-rated pavers, or concrete.
 Some homeowners pick the surface with fire-rated brick, river rock, or stacked stones in a fire pit for pits built from concrete.

 A fire pit’s diameter includes the area where the fire will be erected plus the walls’ width.
 Usually, a large fire pit measures at least 1.4m across and usually requires a little more to accommodate fireside seating.